 - Purchase and improve an existing home

-- Make energy efficient improvement or install energy related features
+- Make energy-efficient improvements or install energy-related features

-- Refinance and existing loan, either VA or direct, to get a lower interest rate
+- Refinance an existing loan, either VA or direct, to get a lower interest rate

-- Refinance a mortgage or other secured by a lien of record if the residence is owned and occupied by a veteran
+- Refinance a mortgage if the residence is owned and occupied by a veteran

 To learn more about the benefits of VA loans, you can visit the website here.

-What are the Requirements for a VA Mortgage?
+What are the Requirements for a VA Home Loan?

-If you have served in the U.S. military, you may be able to get a VA home loan to purchase your next home.
-But there are some criteria you need to meet in order to be eligible for a VA Home Loan.
+If you have served in the US military, you may be able to get a VA home loan to purchase your next home.
+But there are some criteria you need to meet to be eligible for a VA Home Loan.
 They include:

-- The spouse of a service member who has died in the line or duty or due to a service-related disability.
-This is limited to spouses who have not remarried.
+- Spouse of a service member who has died in the line of duty or due to a service-related disability, limited to spouses who have not remarried.

-How Do You Apply for a VA Mortgage?
+How Do You Apply for a VA Home Loan?

-Most mortgage lenders have access to a system called WebLGY which gives them the ability to apply for the Certificate of Eligibility and start the process of qualifying you for a VA loan.
+Most mortgage lenders have access to a system called WebLGY.
+WebLGY gives GoPrime Mortgage, Inc. the ability to apply for the Certificate of Eligibility (COE) and starts the process of qualifying you for a VA loan.

 What is the Difference Between Types of VA Home Loans?

-As with any other mortgage option, there are many VA Mortgage types you can consider when it comes to a VA-guaranteed loan.
-VA purchase loans include fixed rate mortgages or adjustable rate mortgages or ARM.
-If you’re looking to refinance, loans may include a Refinance Loan or a Streamline Refinance Loan.
+As with any other mortgage option, you can consider many VA Mortgage types when it comes to a VA-guaranteed loan.
+VA purchase loans include fixed-rate mortgages or adjustable-rate mortgages, or ARM.
+If you’re looking to refinance, loans may consist of a Refinance Loan or a Streamline Refinance Loan.

 To give you a little more detail, let’s start with the Fixed Rate VA loan.
 Features include:

-- Regular monthly payments that normally stay the same
+- Regular monthly payments that generally stay the same

 - No money down